exponential-idle-guides/exponential-idle-guides/src/view/guides/asd.md

   <li>Repeat Steps 1 and 2 for each additional layer until you reach the last 2x2.</li>
   <li>Solve last 2x2 by picking clockwise or counterclockwise and keep rotating until finish.</li>
   <ol type="a">
-    <li>This size does not matter which direction gaurunteeing finish in 4 or less full rotations.</li>
+    <li>This size does not matter which direction guaranteeing finish in 4 or less full rotations.</li>
     <li>However, in most cases, there is a better direction to spin but is less important than the previous steps.</li>
   </ol>
 </ol>

-##### This algorithm works for all difficulties and is a greater impact on the larger boards than smaller boards.
+##### This algorithm works for all difficulties and has a greater impact on the larger boards than on the smaller boards.

 #### Example